Skip to main content

 Prepare JxBrowser to start in debug mode by setting below VM argument in run configurations.

-Example sabre.ini in SR360 standard installer:
+Example sabre.ini in SR360 installer:

 Note